minhnhut23/FPT-OBOMS/solution/AuthenticationSolution/README.md

 **POST** `/auth/login/`

-**Description:** Authenticate a user by verifying credentials and returning access tokens.
+**Description:** Allows users to log in by verifying their credentials.
+Returns an access token and refresh token upon successful authentication.

 **Request Parameters:**